 Along with planned Kids Fun Days at the ballpark, and the chance to meet Slider and watch the hot dog races at every game, Progressive Field also offers special options for families with kids.

-The Family Deck is home to the Smucker’s Kids Clubhouse, with interactive activities, play areas, photo ops, and more.
+The Family Deck is home to the Kids Clubhouse, with interactive activities, play areas (including a two-story slide!), photo ops, and more.

 (Family Value Packs of tickets are also available for Sunday-Thursday games.
 More info here.)